Tyson Foods heir and CFO charged with public intoxication - KESQ

 AP Business Writer

 Tyson Foods heir and Chief Financial Officer John R. Tyson has been charged with public intoxication and criminal trespassing after allegedly entering a stranger’s home and falling asleep on her bed.
 According to the Fayetteville, Arkansas, police department, officers received a call early Sunday from a woman who returned home to find a man she didn’t know sleeping in her bed.
 When officers arrived, they tried to wake Tyson but said his movements were “sluggish and uncoordinated.”
 Tyson faces a court hearing in December.
-Tyson Foods says it’s aware of the incident but considers it a personal matter and had no comment.
+He apologized Monday in a companywide memo, saying his behavior was inconsistent with his and the company’s values.